czi-ai/subcell-evaluation-data/README.md

     --role poweromics --output-uri s3://OUR-BUCKET/out/
 ```

+## Data Processing

+The maximum-intensity z-projection images from OpenCell were used.
+The nuclei were identified with [StardDist](https://stardist.net/) and crops of 256 x 256 pixels were generated centering around each identified nucleus.
+These images can be found in the `intermediate/` subfolder.

+The cropped images were further resized from the original pixel size of OpenCell images of 0.206349 μm/pixel to 0.0800885 μm/pixel in order to match that of the training data of SubCell, and the images were resized accordingly to be 640 x 640 pixels.
+These images can be found in the `resized/` subfolder.

 ## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [opensource@chanzuckerberg.com](mailto:opensource@chanzuckerberg.com).